aduewel/ansible-role-jenkins/README.md

 The location at which the `jenkins-cli.jar` jarfile will be kept.
 This is used for communicating with Jenkins via the CLI.

-    jenkins_plugins: []
+    jenkins_plugins:
+      - git
+      - name: ldap
+        version: '1.20'

-Jenkins plugins to be installed automatically during provisioning.
+Jenkins plugins to be installed automatically during provisioning, could be a list or a list of objects with the keys `name` and `version`.

     jenkins_plugins_install_dependencies: true